stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 over swamps so dark that I could tell but little of their moist, towering vegetation.
 Once I saw an area of countless miles strown with age-blasted basaltic ruins whose architecture had been like that of the few windowless, round-topped towers in the haunting city.
-And once I saw the sea&mdash;a boundless steamy expanse beyond the colossal stone piers of an enormous town of domes and arches.
+And once I saw the sea--a boundless steamy expanse beyond the colossal stone piers of an enormous town of domes and arches.
 Great shapeless suggestions of shadow moved over it, and here and there its surface was vexed with anomalous spoutings.

     III.

 As I have said, it was not immediately that these wild visions began to hold their terrifying quality.
-Certainly, many persons have dreamed intrinsically stranger things&mdash;things compounded of unrelated scraps of daily life, pictures, and reading, and arranged in fantastically novel forms by the unchecked caprices of sleep.
+Certainly, many persons have dreamed intrinsically stranger things--things compounded of unrelated scraps of daily life, pictures, and reading, and arranged in fantastically novel forms by the unchecked caprices of sleep.
 For some time I accepted the visions as natural, even though I had never before been an extravagant dreamer.
-Many of the vague anomalies, I argued, must have come from trivial sources too numerous to track down; while others seemed to reflect a common text-book knowledge of the plants and other conditions of the primitive world of a hundred and fifty million years ago&mdash;the world of the Permian or Triassic age.
+Many of the vague anomalies, I argued, must have come from trivial sources too numerous to track down; while others seemed to reflect a common text-book knowledge of the plants and other conditions of the primitive world of a hundred and fifty million years ago--the world of the Permian or Triassic age.
 In the course of some months, however, the element of terror did figure with accumulating force.
-This was when the dreams began so unfailingly to have the aspect of   memories,   and when my mind began to link them with my growing abstract disturbances&mdash;the feeling of mnemonic restraint, the curious impressions regarding   time,   the sense of a loathsome exchange with my secondary personality of 1908&ndash;13, and, considerably later, the inexplicable loathing of my own person.
+This was when the dreams began so unfailingly to have the aspect of   memories,   and when my mind began to link them with my growing abstract disturbances--the feeling of mnemonic restraint, the curious impressions regarding   time,   the sense of a loathsome exchange with my secondary personality of 1908&ndash;13, and, considerably later, the inexplicable loathing of my own person.

-  As certain definite details began to enter the dreams, their horror increased a thousandfold&mdash;until by October, 1915, I felt I must do something.
+  As certain definite details began to enter the dreams, their horror increased a thousandfold--until by October, 1915, I felt I must do something.
 It was then that I began an intensive study of other cases of amnesia and visions, feeling that I might thereby objectivise my trouble and shake clear of its emotional grip.
 However, as before mentioned, the result was at first almost exactly opposite.
-It disturbed me vastly to find that my dreams had been so closely duplicated; especially since some of the accounts were too early to admit of any geological knowledge&mdash;and therefore of any idea of primitive landscapes&mdash;on the subjects&rsquo; part.
-What is more, many of these accounts supplied very horrible details and explanations in connexion with the visions of great buildings and jungle gardens&mdash;and other things.
+It disturbed me vastly to find that my dreams had been so closely duplicated; especially since some of the accounts were too early to admit of any geological knowledge--and therefore of any idea of primitive landscapes--on the subjects' part.
+What is more, many of these accounts supplied very horrible details and explanations in connexion with the visions of great buildings and jungle gardens--and other things.
 The actual sights and vague impressions were bad enough, but what was hinted or asserted by some of the other dreamers savoured of madness and blasphemy.
 Worst of all, my own pseudo-memory was aroused to wilder dreams and hints of coming revelations.
 And yet most doctors deemed my course, on the whole, an advisable one.

-  I studied psychology systematically, and under the prevailing stimulus my son Wingate did the same&mdash;his studies leading eventually to his present professorship.
+  I studied psychology systematically, and under the prevailing stimulus my son Wingate did the same--his studies leading eventually to his present professorship.
 In 1917 and 1918 I took special courses at Miskatonic.
 Meanwhile my examination of medical, historical, and anthropological records became indefatigable; involving travels to distant libraries, and finally including even a reading of the hideous books of forbidden elder lore in which my secondary